Reed Diffusers 101: Everything You Need to Know

 What’s in the bottle?

-Pure essential oils dissolved in a non toxic base, and nothing else.
+Pure essential oils dissolved in a non toxic, petrochemical free base, and nothing else.
 Just nature’s best scented ingredients, working their magic.

 Here in my barn studio in Co.
 Wicklow I make seven signature blends of essential oils, used across my candles, tealights and diffusers.